Costa Favolosa Cruise Review

 Disembarkation

-Other than this little bureaucratic problem, the disembarkation was super easy, fast, and efficient.
-Our bags were shipped home by Bag Express, so we walked off the ship with just our carry-on and a giant carpet that we bought in Tunisia!
+Besides this little bureaucratic problem, the disembarkation was easy, fast, and efficient.
+Bag Express shipped our bags home, so we walked off the ship with just our carry-on and a giant carpet we bought in Tunisia!

 Time to wrap up our review.
 We had an amazing time on board the Costa Faolosa.
 We deeply enjoyed the itinerary.
-The passengers were great, and it was awesome to meet up with old friends and make new ones.
+The passengers were great; meeting up with old friends and making new ones was awesome.
 We didn’t try a few things on board, like the Squak Club for kids and teenagers, so we can’t review them.
 We think that Costa went far and beyond in organizing the parties and entertainment on board.
-The food was exceptional, as usual, and the desserts were absolutely amazing!
+The food was exceptional, as usual, and the desserts were amazing!

-Overall, we enjoyed the experience, and we’re looking forward to our next Costa cruise.
-We’ll see you in our next review — or if you’re going on Costa, maybe we’ll see each other in person!
+Overall, we enjoyed the experience and look forward to our next Costa cruise.
+We’ll see you in our following review — or if you’re going on Costa, maybe we’ll see each other in person!

 Ciao!